Explore the different types of Working Capital Loans

 Although similar, it is different from permanent working capital in the sense that the latter is for the business operations as a whole.
 Regular working capital includes regular payments for purchasing raw materials regularly, salary payments, and more.

-Both these types of working capital in financial management depend on the assets and liabilities of the business.
+Both Gross and Net working capitals in financial management depend on the assets and liabilities of the business.
 The gross capital refers to the company’s total assets before considering any liabilities.

 These assets generally have high liquidity, enabling you to quickly convert them into cash.
 Some examples include: